 Atmospheric inverse modeling systems have evolved rapidly over the past two decades to more fully accommodate and exploit the availability of CO2 and CH4 measurements from the expanding ground-based, airborne and space-based platforms.
 While the current measurement network cannot support inversions at resolutions higher than about 100 km (1°by 1°), future systems will deliver global measurements at scales as fine as 2 km by 2 km.
 These data could support inversions at much finer resolution, providing useful national-level constraints on emissions for much smaller countries than the current systems.
 Other space-based measurements at resolutions as high as a few 10s of meters will drive advances in methods for modeling emission plumes from point sources such as power plants, cities, and fossil fuel extraction areas.

 Scientists from around the world are using these systems to study both anthropogenic emissions and those associated with the natural carbon cycle’s response to deforestation, severe weather, wildfire, and climate change.
 Examples of the products are given in the use cases described in the following sections.
 A key feature of these top-down atmospheric measurements in the context of a GST is their potential for transparency.
-Most of the ground-base, airborne and space-based data collected by public sector missions (and some private sector missions) are made freely available on publicly available archives.
+Most of the ground-based, airborne and space-based data collected by public sector missions (and some private sector missions) are made freely available on publicly available archives.
 The methods used needed to analyze these data are complex and computationally expensive, but are currently being implemented in collaborative efforts by science teams from around the world with numerous intercomparison projects to assess the tradeoffs between different methods.
 If these practices are continued, it will clearly increase the value and transparency of the top-down atmospheric emissions products.

 Pilot Top-down CO2 and CH4 Budgets to Support the First Global Stocktake